 The first step in creating a freelance contract template is identifying the parties involved.
 Clearly state your name or the name of your freelance business, along with your client’s information.
 This ensures that the contract is legally binding and that both parties understand who they are entering into an agreement with.

-Defining the scope of work
+Defining the scope of work in the freelance contract

 Clearly defining the scope of work is vital to avoid any confusion or disagreements down the line.
 Describe in detail what services you will provide and what is expected of you as the freelancer.
 Be specific, outlining the deliverables, deadlines, and any other important project details.